mat3rial/silver-guide-argent/en/faq.md

 As for **expenses**, these may be presented separately or incorporated into the existing statement of accounts, depending on your organization’s practices.
 Your CPA can help you with such accounting operations.

-Using the example of the ink cartridge gift, the account post would look like this:
+Using the example of the ink cartridge gift, the account post would look like this:<br/>
-_Expenses: In-kind or office supplies_ – Debit (DT) $175
+_Expenses: In-kind or office supplies_ – Debit (DT) $175<br/>
 _Revenues: Sponsorship and service exchange_ – Credit (CT) $175

 The principle is the same for bartered services.
 An amount corresponding to the FMV must be posted in a revenue line and, symmetrically, in an expense line.

 For example, a partner lends you a digital projector free of charge for a ten-day event—a service worth $450.
 In exchange, this partner will be offered visibility of an equivalent market value.

-For this sponsorship, the accounting entry would look like this:
+For this sponsorship, the accounting entry would look like this:<br/>
-_Expenses: Marketing sponsorship and exchange_ – DT $450
+_Expenses: Marketing sponsorship and exchange_ – DT $450<br/>
 _Revenues: Sponsorship and service exchange_ – CT $450

 Another example: let’s say you rent a space for an event, agreeing to a discount in exchange for visibility.
 The market value of the rental is $700, but you are offered a discount of $300 in exchange for visibility on your social networks.

-Here’s how the accounting entry for this rebate would look:
+Here’s how the accounting entry for this rebate would look:<br/>
-_Expenses: Space rental_ – DT $700
+_Expenses: Space rental_ – DT $700<br/>
 _Revenues: sponsorship and service exchange_ – <a name="5" style="font-weight:normal;">CT $300</a>

 Accordingly, the cost to your organization would be $400.